 “I’ve never done Yoga or Pilates before and I have no idea what they involve, but I heard great things about their benefits”

 The best thing you can do is join one of our Beginner courses.
 You’ll start your journey with a group of people that feel exactly the same way you do.
 If you can’t find a course that will fit your schedule, start with Yin or Hatha.

 “What do you recommend for men?
 Isn’t this mostly for women?”

 You know what’s funny?
 Some of our most committed customers are men.
-The hardest thing is to take the first step to walk into the studio, but once you start experiencing the benefits, you’ll be hooked (that’s a promise).
+The hardest thing is to take the first step, but once you start experiencing the benefits, you’ll be hooked (that’s a promise).